How Much Blood Sugar Level is Dangerous in Diabetes: Normal Level and Chart

 Keeping track of blood sugar levels is vital for managing diabetes.
-Monitoring your body regularly for sugar levels helps you understand how it responds to food, activity, and medication.
-You can prevent complications like heart disease and nerve damage by staying aware of normal blood sugar levels.
-You can make informed decisions about your food and adjust medication based on your blood sugar.
+Monitoring your sugar levels regularly helps you understand how it responds to food, activity, and medication.
+This awareness enables timely adjustments in lifestyle and treatment to prevent complications such as heart disease, nerve damage, or kidney failure.
 Read more to know the normal and dangerous blood sugar levels and how to manage such conditions.

 What are Normal Blood Sugar Levels Before and After Eating?